LiveGTech/OS/docs/en/setup.md

 LiveG OS will guide you through choosing system settings, setting up a user account and more through this setup procedure.
 Once you have set up your device, you can then start using it right away.

 ## Setup procedure
-The following steps below are what are shown through LiveG OS's setup procedure, in order.r
+The following steps below are what are shown through LiveG OS's setup procedure, in order.

 ### 1. Select your language
 LiveG OS will show a list of languages that will be used throughout the system.
 From this list, select **English**.